30/10/24

 In the marketing world, this animation style can be implemented to create virtual fitting rooms for eCommerce and retail, for example.
 It’s also popular among furniture brands because it allows them to show customers how something will fit their homes.

-Families with kids love AR animation as well because, within children’s books, characters can jump out from the page —quite literally!
+Families with kids love this type of animation as well because, within children’s books, characters can jump out from the page —quite literally!
 The best part of using AR in marketing campaigns for children’s and family brands is that any cartoon drawing style can become a wonderful and enriching experience for your audience.

-In marketing and advertising, HUD is not as popular as other animation styles, but it can sometimes be found in videos that address futuristic or high-tech products or services.
+In marketing and advertising, HUD is not as popular as the 2D animation styles, but it can sometimes be found in videos that address futuristic or high-tech products or services.

-In simple words, plexus animation is all about connecting dots and lines to form a flat object or figure.
-It looks like a mix of motion graphics and HUD animation, resulting in fascinating patterns with a futuristic vibe.
-I think it’d be easier to show rather than tell, so let’s see a cool example to understand what this is about and what makes it different from other animation styles:
+In straightforward terms, plexus animation revolves around linking dots and lines to create a flat object or figure.
+This type of animation blends elements of motion graphics and HUD animation, producing captivating patterns that exude a futuristic aesthetic.
+To truly grasp its unique appeal and differentiate it from other animation styles, seeing an example can be much more enlightening.
+Let’s take a look at a cool example to understand what this is about and what makes it different from other animation styles:

 Now that it’s more clear what plexus animation looks like, you should know that just like those two styles I’ve mentioned, this one is vastly used in movie or game intros or credits —but this doesn’t mean it can’t be used in other industries!